-The Summer Studies in India Program offers students a unique opportunity for personal growth and academic discovery through a faculty-led, 8-week program delivered in partnership with the Vivekananda Institute of Indian Studies (VIIS).
+The Summer Studies in India Program offers students a unique opportunity for personal growth and academic discovery through a faculty-led, 4-week program delivered in partnership with the Vivekananda Institute of Indian Studies (VIIS).
 Located in the southern city of Mysore (Karnataka), VIIS aims to connect students with Indian history, culture and contemporary issues through class work, discussion, field trips, and an array of extracurricular pursuits.

-There are three core courses offered:
+There are two core courses offered:

 - Indian Culture and Civilization (3 credits)

 - Science, Technology and Sustainable Development (3 credits)

 Students will earn six (6) academic credits through this program.
 The core courses that students take at VIIS will appear on their Mount Allison transcripts according to their original VIIS course titles.
 Each course has been assessed at the 3000-level.
 It is important to note that courses taken on the Summer Studies in India program will show up on students transcript as the title of the course taken at VIIS.
 They will not show up as direct course equivalents or substitutes.
 Students who wish to use these courses towards degree requirements of a major or minor should consult their faculty advisor and ask that a note be appended to their degree audit form that will confirm that one or several of the courses taken on the program will fulfill the necessary degree requirement.